 NEW JERSEY

-New Jersey Home Inspectors are governed by the Home Inspection Advisory Committee.
+New Jersey home inspectors are regulated by the Home Inspection Advisory Committee.

 • Complete application

-• Have performed not less than 250 fee-paid home inspections in the presence of and under the direct supervision of a licensed home inspector
+• Perform not less than 250 fee-paid home inspections in the presence of and under the direct supervision of a licensed home inspector

 Newark, New Jersey 07101